 build a thriving youth and young adult program

 assist in the weekly preaching and Bible studies

 engage the local neighborhood through peacemaking and mediation projects

 The Garbers will do this while living in and coordinating an intentional community house for needy families.
 Once a stronger cultural and language foundation is built, the Garbers will then collaborate with AMyHCE to serve the network more broadly.

-We are looking for ten families who are willing to commit to giving $1,000 per year to work at planting new churches and nurturing existing congregations in Barcelona.
-This leaves $10,350 for others to contribute as they are able since we know some will be able to give more and some less.
+We are looking for ten families who are willing to commit to giving $1,000 per year to work at serving the church community and developing new initiatives.
+This leaves $11,572 for others to contribute as they are able since we know some will be able to give more and some less.
 We need people who will pray faithfully for the Garbers and support them with their gifts.
 Automatic monthly electronic giving is available through Mennonite Mission Network.